 Also needed for the Windows version, but not supplied with it, is a fdrawcmd.sys driver to access the floppy controller hardware. fdrawcmd.sys can be found at the author's Web site by Simon Owen.
 (Other diskette utility programs which use this driver are linked from that site as well).
 Stewart noted his program was written around LibDisk tools and uses the LibDsk library.
 Consequently it "can produce RAW or CPCEMU DSK and EDSK images or whatever is provided in the LibDsk library.
 It can read other disk image formats too but not write [them]".

-In the 21st century, hobbyists and techs are building "adapters" around inexpensive microcontrollers (Arduino, PIC, Atmel, etc) or inexpensive/hobby "logic analyzers", to operate floppy drives to read (sometimes write) floppy binary data.
+Since the early 21st century, hobbyists and techs are building "adapters" around inexpensive microcontrollers (Arduino, PIC, Atmel, etc) or inexpensive/hobby "logic analyzers", to operate floppy drives to read (sometimes write) floppy binary data.
 These generally connect to modern personal computers through USB.
 Others connect to vintage computer's floppy drive controllers, to operate as floppy drives but store on modern media like SDcards or USB flash-drives.

 There are too many of these efforts to track.
 Some don't stay around long, and they often are limited to one particular vintage-computer interest.
 They may not provide file-level recovery.
 It's not my job to represent them or review them; my site documents floppy drives and diskettes for purpose, these are another means to access those.
 But I can describe how you can find these devices with a Web search, and what you might consider when you do.